 I really like Teams.
 I do.
 But the current chat layout is not suited for professional chats.
 It's way to space consuming.
 It looks like something imported from MSN with smiley's that take half of the screen.
 I would say that Slack have nailed it because they focused on the ability keeping a tight window with lots of chat text visible.
 In Teams the window is full and starts scrolling after like 10 sentences.

 We are working on a design with more density in mind.
 Until this design is solidified we are putting this item back to Under Review.

-Sean Ellis commented
+Sean Carver commented

 Jesse McNaughton commented

 But also: I can only speak for myself, but I'd be willing to bet that a large portion, possibly a majority of the outcry on this issue is really about the "reply" button.
 People are coming to Teams after having used Slack, Discord, and even IRC, and they are simply typing new comments into their channels (rather than replying to existing comments).
 They are using Teams conversationally, which is intuitive, but doing so results in an AWFUL user experience with immense amounts of intentional white space and a screen full of ugly reply buttons.

 Unless you're willing to reconsider the decision to force every root-level comment in a channel to generate a "reply" button - to be treated, in essence, as a new conversation topic, this problem will never go away.

 Doing so would be a fundamental redesign of the product, but it would be a fundamental improvement as well.
 What you've built, here, is so much worse for most people than a simple IRC server.

 I should also note that, should MS try to cater to both camps and offer a UI which removes the white space between root-level comments and the "reply" button on every post, Teams will still be a second-rate product so long as the other aspects of this design concept remain in place.
 For example, the fact that a comment will move to the bottom if someone replies to it.